 Greenhouse and environmental space allocation

 - Complete a greenhouse request form to rent space in the greenhouse.
 A copy of the rental information will be laminated and placed on the research room or chamber being used by the researcher.

 - Greenhouse or chamber space will be allocated for the specific time period required by the project.
-No greenhouse space will be allocated for indefinite periods and will not be extended without manager approval.
+No greenhouse space will be allocated for indefinite periods and will not be extended without laboratory supervisor approval.

 - Priority will be given to the needs of the faculty, staff, graduate and undergraduate students in the Department of Biological Sciences.
 Every effort will be made to meet a non-departmental user's needs as the facilities permit.

 - Greenhouse users conducting grant-supported research will be expected to include voluntary space and supply charges in their grant requests.
 Reasonable supplies of pots, soils, fertilizers and pesticides are kept on hand for research needs.
 A requirement for large quantities or specialized containers and equipment will have to be purchased by the researcher.

 Use of the plant collections and plants for labs

 - Visitors and tours are welcome in the conservatory.
 All groups (classes, tours, etc.) should be scheduled at least one week in advance.